Skip to main content

 App Store Listing – Containing or Displaying Ads

-On the Google Play Store, Android users will sometimes identify that customer"s apps will have the label "Contains Ads." campusM never show advertisements within the product, and have no intention of doing so.
+On the Google Play Store, Android users will sometimes identify that customer's apps have the label "Contains Ads." campusM never shows advertisements within the product, and have no intention of doing so.
 However, this is necessitated by Google"s policy towards third party content and what it defines as an advertisement.

-In areas wherein Google lack formal documentation, conventions are formed around what Google will reject people for.
-We have had messages from Google with content that can be surmised by the following:
+In areas wherein Google lacks formal documentation, conventions are formed around what Google will reject people for.
+We have had messages from Google with content that can be summarized as follows:

-Removing this label risks not only having an app pulled from the store, but all of the apps on your account pulled when the account is suspended on Google Play.
-As such, we strongly recommend customers do not remove this, nor do they request Ex Libris do this for them.
+Removing this label risks not only having an app pulled from the store, but having all of the apps on your account pulled when the account is suspended on Google Play.
+As such, we strongly recommend that customers not remove this or request Ex Libris to do so for them.

 Billing Requirement for Maps API